gtrufitt/dear-evelina/site/content/blog/diy-therapy-bench.md

 +++
 date = 2020-06-11T23:00:00Z
-description = ""
-title = "DIY Therapy Bench"
+description = "We needed a therapy bench as we do a lot of floor work with Evelina and we needed something sturdy to use for high kneeling and supported playing but I was reluctant to spend £250+ on a therapy bench, so made my own." title = "DIY Therapy Bench"

 +++
+![](/img/img_3615.JPG)

 I’ve been whinging about our lack of therapy bench for a while on instagram.
 You’ll be pleased to know I’ve finally sorted it!

-![](/img/img_3615.JPG)

-Therapy benches are over £300 (whaaaat!).
+Therapy benches are over £250 (whaaaat!).
 Don’t get me started on the postcode lottery of funding but long story short is that our team doesn't provide them.
-I don’t know about you but we’ve got better things to spend £300 on!
+I don’t know about you but we’ve got better things to spend £250 on!
 So I made one, at a fraction of the price and it’s working very well for us so far.

 ### Shut up and tell me how you made it…